zhiwei-liang/MAXFormer/README.md

 # MAXFormer
 This is the official implementation for our paper.

-The entire code will be released upon paper publication.
+We have uploaded [our predictions](https://drive.google.com/file/d/1JecWCd2HeqhmaVPJf7GZx9TOWtOkCpo9/view?usp=sharing) for the Synapse test set, and the entire code will be released upon paper publication.